5 Worst Messy Trees for the Lazy Landscaper

 Keep scrolling to learn why these trees are such a pain.
 At the bottom of the page, you will find a list of more messy trees to avoid, as well as a list of comparatively low-maintenance trees.

 1. Southern Magnolia (Magnolia grandiflora)

-As a proud Southerner, it is very difficult to insult this beautiful and traditional tree.
-Magnolias are a fragrant element of Southern culture.
-At one time, belles wanted to keep their skin as creamy and white as the flowers of this tree.
+As a Southerner, it is very difficult to insult this beautiful and traditional tree.
+Magnolias are a traditional element in southern landscaping.
+At one time, ladies wanted to keep their skin as creamy and white as the flowers of this tree.